-Ottawa University's Milwaukee Campus, Established 1992
+Ottawa University's Milwaukee campus, est. 1992

 In October 1992, Ottawa University opened a campus in the Milwaukee-metro area.
 Following the successful programs in Kansas City and Arizona, the Milwaukee campus was also designed to serve the educational needs of adult students.
 Conveniently located off of I-94 between Moorland and Barker Roads, the campus is situated one block south of Bluemound Road in Brookfield Corporate Lakes.
-The campus offers 10 undergraduate majors, various concentration options, a Professional Education Program for teachers and a Master of Business Administration.
-The 7,750-square-foot campus includes eight classrooms and the following student services and administrative offices: admissions, advising, registration, student financial services and business office.
+The campus offers 11 undergraduate majors, nine minors, various concentration options, and a Master of Business Administration.
+The 9,486-squarefoot campus includes 10 classrooms and the following student services and administrative offices: admissions, advising, registration, student financial services and business office.
 A vending area is available within the building.